mason-bially/aoc-2021/README.md

-# aoc-2019
+# aoc-2021
-My solutions for advent of code 2019 using elixer (or maybe rust, who knows!).
+My solutions for advent of code 2021 using elixer (or maybe cult, who knows!).